-Norwegian Institute of Wood Technology (Treteknisk) is a private research association for the sawmills and the timber industry in Norway.
-Our 128 member companies represent sawmilling, woodworking, glulam, roof truss and timber frame industry, as well as related industry.
+The Norwegian Institute of Wood Technology (Treteknisk) is a private research association for the sawmill and timber industry in Norway.
+Our member companies represent sawmilling, woodworking, glulam, roof truss and timber frame industry, as well as related industry.

-The Institute has 32 employees.
+The institute has approx. 30 employees.
 Our main tasks are research and development projects, quality control, quality documentation, laboratory tests and diffusion of knowledge from R&D work for the Norwegian timber industry.

-Treteknisk shall be the preferred R&D and knowledge partner for the Norwegian timber based industrty and other companies in the wood value chain.
+Treteknisk shall be the preferred R&D and knowledge partner for the Norwegian timber based industry and other companies in the wood value chain.